 Contact our church office at 425.432.1373 or office@SVLCcommunity.org.

 Pastor Andy was called to serve SVLC in 2013 after serving at congregations in Kalispell, Montana and Wasilla, Alaska.
 He brings with him a passion for helping all people know that they are loved by God and called to serve others in Christ's name.
-Andy is married to Laura, a music teacher and music therapist, and they have a young daughter.
+Andy is married to Laura, a music teacher and music therapist, and they have an elementary-aged daughter.

 Kathy FixOffice Administrator